openshift/cluster-bootstrap/README.md

 ### Recover a downed cluster

 In the case of a partial or total control plane outage (i.e. due to lost master nodes) an experimental `recover` command can extract and write manifests from a backup location.
 These manifests can then be used by the `start` command to reboot the cluster.
-Currently recovery from an external running etcd cluster is the only supported method.
+Currently recovery from a running apiserver or external running etcd cluster are the only supported methods.

 To see available options, run: